freginold/fontSwitcher/README.md

 ###Release log:

+* Version 3.0:
+  - can now apply fonts by ID and tag name, as well as class
 * Version 2.0:
   - added support for Adobe Edge Web Fonts
   - added flags to specify font source